ezzygemini/node-html-pdf/README.md

 `html-pdf` can read the header or footer either out of the `footer` and `header` config object or out of the html source.
 You can either set a default header & footer or overwrite that by appending a page number (1 based index) to the `id="pageHeader"` attribute of a html tag.

 You can use any combination of those tags.
-The library tries to find any element, that contains the `pageHeader` or `pageFooter` id prefix.
+The library tries to find any element, that contains the `pageHeader`, `pageFooter`, or `pageWatermark` id prefix.
 ```html
 <div id="pageHeader">Default header</div>
 <div id="pageHeader-first">Header on first page</div>